 - No public assembly permits shall be issued for a period in excess of seven days.

 - No sale or distribution of printed matter permits shall be issued for a period in excess of 14 consecutive days.

 How to Apply

-Complete Form 10-930 [14k PDF File] and return it to the address on the form.
-Please allow at least two business days for processing.
+Complete Form 10-930 [826k Word document] and return it via email or regular mail to the address on the form.
+Please allow at least five business days for processing.